keymetrics/doc-pm2/en/plus/guide/notifications.md

 ## Issues notifications

 By default, PM2 Plus sends three different kind of notification.
-Issues are simply errors that your application have, there two type :
+Issues are simply errors that your application have, there two type:
 - runtime errors: they made your application crash, pm2 automatically catch them and restart your application.
 - custom errors: with `@pm2/io` you can send custom error that you need to track in your application

-Here is an example on how you can report custom errors :
+Here is an example on how you can report custom errors:

 ```javascript
 const io = require('@pm2/io')